Installation & Set Up

 // Continue with the script...

-Set transaction result
+Set the Transaction result

 $inspector->transaction()->setResult(200);